Polychrome: Ancient Near East

 Similarly to the ancient art of other regions, Ancient Near Eastern art was polychrome, bright colours being often present.
 Many sculptures no longer have their original colouring today, but there are still examples that keep it.
 One of the best is the Ishtar Gate, the eighth gate to the inner city of Babylon (in the area of present-day Hillah, Babil Governorate, Iraq).
 It was constructed in c.
 575 BC by the order of King Nebuchadnezzar II on the north side of the city.
 It was part of a grand walled processional way leading into the city.
 Its colours are as rich as they were back in the day because the walls were made of glazed brick.

 Many Ancient Near Eastern sculptures were painted too.
-Although they are grey today, all the Assyrian reliefs that decorated royal palaces were painted in highly saturated colours.
+As an example, although most are now the colour of the stone, all the Assyrian reliefs that decorated royal palaces were painted in highly saturated colours.